Constance Hopkins: Children of Constance and Nicholas Snow

-Constance Hopkins had 72 grandchildren.
-She is the 10-times great-grandmother of actress Allison Janney.
+Constance is the 10-times great-grandmother of actress Allison Janney.

 Legacy

 A beaver hat, reputed to have belonged to Constance Hopkins, is in the collection of the Pilgrim Hall museum in Plymouth.

 Fictional representations

 Constance Hopkins is the central character in Patricia Clapp's young adult novel Constance: A Story of Early Plymouth.
 Clapp herself was a descendant of Hopkins.